benjaminpfleghaar/sql-query-generator/README.md

 # SQL Query Generator

-A **Next.js** application that generates SQL queries based on a given translation key and its corresponding translation.
-The generated query includes various translations, ready for database import.
+A **Next.js** application that converts translation keys and their values into SQL queries.
+The app uses AI to generate multilingual queries that can be integrated directly into the database.

 ![Mockup](./assets/mockup.jpg)